Simple Ripple Eater PSU for the sx and kx-Amplifiers

 YOU MUST USE AN INSULATING THERMAL WASHER BETWEEN Q1 AND Q3 AND THE AMPLIFIER CHASSIS!

 You do not need to insulate D4 from the chassis as the thermal pad on the underside of the device is electrically isolated from the internal diodes – you must use thermal grease however to thermally couple it to the chassis – it will overheat and fail if you don’t.
+Remember to check with a DVM to see that there is no continuity between the chassis and the series pass transistor collectors.

 You must use 8 or 10mm stand-off’s – not longer.
 Suitable Mouser Pt# 534-24337 or 534-24433 or 534-24443.
 In Europe, you can try RS components 280-9023 (expensive) or Reichelt in Germany DI 10 (best price)